 - All-night parties.

 - Nights based around events in the calendar.
-For example, NYE, Hallowe’en, End of Exams, Freshers Week, Día de Muertos.
+For example, NYE, Halloween, the end of exams in student towns, Freshers Week, Día de Muertos.

 Strategy #4: Create a PR Plan

-Creating a PR plan is an essential part of any marketing strategy.
+Creating a PR plan should be at the forefront of your nightclub promotion ideas.
 While social media is a form of PR, another aspect is building relationships with those in the media.
 Here are some ways you can use PR to promote your nightclub.

 Put on Events and Invite Media

-Concerts aren’t the only thing you can do to generate PR.
+Concerts aren’t the only thing you can do to generate marketing and PR opportunities.
 A quick Google news search shows that media outlets across the world have published nightclub-based stories about:

 - A new two-story nightclub opening in Sacramento.